Skip to main content

 How are decisions made?

-Decisions on grant awards are made by Glenkens & District Trust (GDT), which is a SCIO which exists to resource and enable community development in the Glenkens and surrounding communities.
+Decisions on grant awards are made by Glenkens & District Trust (GDT), a SCIO which exists to enable community development in the Glenkens and surrounding communities.
 The GDT board comprises residents drawn from across the area of benefit.
 Fund administration is provided by Foundation Scotland, a national grant-making charity.
 Our role includes assessing applications received and general liaison with groups.

 A list of the current Trustees and more information about GDT including summaries of Board meetings can be found here.